mandeep/MandeepPAD/README.rst

 |travis| |coverage|

-MandeepPAD is a rich and plain text editor built with Python and the PyQt5 library.
-The application was created as a way to learn PyQt in addition to continuing a project I started in Visual Basic 6 at the ripe old age of 12.
+MandeepPAD is a plaintext editor built with Python and the PyQt5 library.
+Because Qt5 optimizes QPlainText for plaintext viewing, the performance of this editor measures faster than other editors such as pluma and nano.
+This editor is a continuation of a childhood project developed in Visual Basic 6.

 .. image:: mpad/images/screen.png